cyberarchives/blf-photon-bots/README.md

 # This is just a test bot

+- This bot can
-- This can only join a lobby as of now
+- Join a lobby
-- Protocol needs updates
+- Kick everyone
+- Show an announcement on everyone's screen
+- Kick specific users

 # Credits
 - Yellowberry (Photon Parser)